OPEC in a Changing World

 In recent years, several challenges to OPEC’s influence have come to the fore, including divisions within its membership, the emergence of the United States as a major oil exporter, and the global shift to cleaner energy sources.
-The bloc has adapted by forming the so-called OPEC+ coalition with Russia and other countries, but disruptions caused by a worldwide pandemic of a novel coronavirus have undermined those efforts.
-Strained relations between the United States and Saudi Arabia, OPEC’s largest exporter, might also test the bloc in the coming years.
+The bloc has adapted by forming the so-called OPEC+ coalition with Russia and other countries, but disruptions caused by the COVID-19 pandemic have undermined those efforts.
+In 2022, Russia’s war in Ukraine and the resulting surge in global oil prices refocused attention on OPEC.

 OPEC Is Born